uradora/buutti-fullstacktask/README.md

 Frontend uses React and Axios to communicate with the backend.
 <br />
 Backend uses Node.js and Express for the server.
-Database is Sqlite3 with Knex library to build queries.
+Database is MongoDB.

 ## How to use